• Skip to main content

 The Northern Pike

-Northern pike—often simply called “pike”—are one of Montana’s most thrilling freshwater predators.
-Known for their aggressive strikes and impressive size, these toothy fish can reach well over 40 inches in length and top 20 pounds.
-Built like streamlined torpedoes and armed with razor-sharp teeth, pike offer the kind of heart-pounding action many anglers crave.
-It’s easy to see why northern pike fishing in Montana has become such a target species.
+Northern pike are one of Montana’s most thrilling freshwater predators.
+Known for their aggressive strikes and impressive size, these toothy fish can reach well over 40 inches and top 20 pounds.
+Built like streamlined torpedoes and armed with razor-sharp teeth, pike offer the kind of heart-pounding action many anglers spend years chasing.
+It’s easy to see why fly fishing for northern pike in Montana has become such a sought-after experience — and why it keeps anglers coming back once they’ve felt that first strike.

 Fly fishing for Northern Pike